Occupation

 Awards

-He was named the 2020 Double Mini Athlete of the Year by the USA Gymnastics.
+He was named the 2020 Double Mini Athlete of the Year by USA Gymnastics.
 (USA Gymnastics YouTube channel, 10 Aug 2020)

 Additional information